kyutai-labs/moshivis/README.md

 uv run server configs/moshika-vis.yaml --port 8088
 ```

 Note that if your GPU is on a distant machine, you may need to forward the remote 8088 port to your localhost using ssh `-L` flag.
-Then connects to [https://localhost:8088](https://localhost:8088) as mentionned previously.
+Then connects to [https://localhost:8088](https://localhost:8088) as mentioned previously.

 ### Rust Backend